forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/config/config.md

 :::caution Node Type
-If you encounter the error `ERROR: failed to start client: failed to initialize database: resource temporarily unavailable` , you might want to make sure the `node.type` is `remote` which tells BDjuno to read from a running node, instead of the static chain's DB.
+If you encounter the error `ERROR: failed to start client: failed to initialize database: resource temporarily unavailable` , you might want to make sure the `node.type` is set to `remote` which tells BDjuno to read from a running node, instead of the static chain's DB.
 :::